smi11/sllog-lua/README.md

 In all cases output will be made only if the `report` level or specified `lvl` is smaller or equal to threshold set by `setlevel`.

+## Examples

+There are few examples in folder `examples` demonstrating common functionality.

 ## HISTORY

 ### 0.2 < active